 Hello!
 You have found the fastest and right way to tune your violin.
 The tuning will be done using the free online violin tuner, working through a microphone on your device.
-This online tuner is originally created for violins, but can also be used for viola’s.
+This online tuner was originally created for violin and fiddle tuning, but can also be used for violas.

 How to Make Use of Our Free Online Violin Tuner

 - Click ‘Start Tuner‘.

 - Allow your browser to access your microphone.

 - Play the violin’s A string.

 - Watch the needle on the tuner.
 If the needle points to the right, your tone is too high.
 If the needle points to the left, your note is too low.

 - Use the fine tuners to make an adjustment to the violin string.
 Turn the fine tuner clockwise if the pitch is too low.
 Turn the fine tuner counter-clockwise if your note is too high.

 - Repeat step 3 and 4 until the needle stays in the center (pointing to the middle).